8. Processing multidimensional data#

 Important

-Given the nhanes_adult_female_bmx_2020 dataset, compute the mean, standard deviation, minimum, and maximum of each body measurement.
+dataset, compute the mean, standard deviation, the minimum,

 We will get back to the topic of the aggregation of multidimensional data in Section 8.4.